7lagrange/7lagrange.github.io/_posts/2016-04-05-auto-research-report.md

 ## Ipython notebook

-we can use ipython notebook to do computing and visualization interactively and convert the results to pdf or slides.
+we can uses ipython notebook to do computing and visualization interactively and convert the results to pdf or slides.

-4. And another item.
+1. Ipython notebook

    You can have properly indented paragraphs within list items.
 Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown)